-Employment Management - The Employment Management Group considers all requests to fill staff vacancies.
-The group is chaired by the Director of Governance and supported by the Head of Financial Services, Head of Communications and Community and an EK Human Resources Advisor.
+The Employment Management Group considers all requests to fill staff vacancies.
+The group is chaired by the Director of Governance and supported by the Head of Finance, Head of Communications and Engagement and the EK Human Resources Business Partner.
 Their recommendations are considered by the Head of Paid Service who provides the final decision as to which posts can be filled.